Cancer in Children: An Overview

 Staging and grading of cancer

-Staging is the process that determines the size of the cancer and how much it has spread.
+Staging is the process that tells the size of the cancer and how much it has spread.
 Most cancers have their own staging system.
 Grading is used to describe how abnormal the cancer cells look when seen through a microscope.
 The more abnormal the cells are, the faster they grow.
-Staging and grading help the health care team plan treatment for your child.
-They also help determine the likelihood of cure (prognosis).
-Staging and grading systems may take into consideration the following:
+Staging and grading help the healthcare team plan treatment for your child.
+They also help determine the likelihood of a cure (prognosis).
+Staging and grading systems may look at the following:

 Location of the primary tumor

 If the cancer has spread to other areas of the body (metastasis)

 How abnormal the cancer cells look under a microscope

 For many cancers, the stages are written as Roman numerals and can have a value of I through IV (1 through 4).
 The stage numbers refer to the tumor’s size and how much it has spread.
 For instance, stage I is an early stage of cancer in where the cancer has not spread much.
 And stage IV is the most widespread.
 But many cancers are broken down into further classifications.
 Your healthcare provider can tell you more if needed and answer any questions you have about the stage of your child’s cancer.

 Childhood cancers are often more curable than cancer in adults.
 The goal of treatment is to attack the abnormal cells, while hurting as few of the healthy cells as possible.
 To treat the cancer, your child may require more than one therapy.
 These may include the following: